Executive Process Overview

 Selective H₂S Removal

-MDEA-based systems are widely implemented in modern gas refineries due to
+MDEA-based systems are widely implemented in modern gas refineries due to lower regeneration energy requirements and improved selective sulfur removal performance.

 Operationally Critical Support Chemicals